Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 accumulate across all test cases in each assignment.
 If your program leaks memory, it is very likely that you will receive zero.
 Please use `valgrind` to check memory errors.
 A program that leaks memory is like an airplane that leaks fuel.
 Neither can be accepted.
-For your convenience `valgrind` is included in the Makefile.

 WHAT TO SUBMIT
 ==============